-Here’s a quick breakdown of all 16 types of insurance:
+Here’s a quick breakdown of all

 1) Extended Warranty

 An extra (extended) warranty that kicks in once the manufacturer warranty has expired.
-Current credit cards on the market will double the original manufacturer’s warranty length up to a maximum of 1 to 2 extra years, depending on the card.
+Most credit cards on the market will double the original manufacturer’s warranty length up to a maximum of 1 to 2 extra years, depending on the card.

 Keep in mind that if the original warranty was only 30 days, then you will be limited to 30 extra days for a total of 60 days with the warranty doubling.
 You will only get the full extra year if the original coverage is at least a year to begin with.